The Infallibility of Parents

 The idea that they are well equipped to inform someone else about it reliably probably seems ridiculous even to them.
-What's more, even the things your parents think they know about and have some handle on will keep changing.
-And of course the number of things there are to know about will keep increasing and so by the time you enter the world what they have managed to tell you may very well not be all that relevant.
+What's more, even the things your parents think they know about and have some handle on will keep changing; the number of things there are to know about will keep increasing and so by the time you enter the world what they have managed to tell you may very well not be all that relevant.

 If in doubt, claim infallibility

-Despite all this uncertainty, however; your parents are likely to be the first people you encounter who might claim, or at least heavily imply, that they are infallible, that is to say incapable of making mistakes or being wrong.
+Despite all this uncertainty, your parents are likely to be the first people you encounter who might claim, or at least heavily imply, that they are infallible, that is to say incapable of making mistakes or being wrong.
 At the very, least assert that in all things they know best.

 There are two types of children; those who believe the claims of the parents without question; and those who don't.
 When a child is told that there is a dangerous monster called electricity living in the plug socket and that the child must never stick a fork into it, the curious sceptical children who mistrust the authority and want to do there own experimenting don't fare so well.
-Survival favours those who believe without question.
-But; however, sage advice about plug sockets might be it also gets mixed up in not-so-sage advice about other things.
-An irrational fear of spiders, for example, political or religious beliefs, incorrect claims about facts or events, superstition and even prejudices and biases.
-All delivered with the authoritative tone as the information needed for your survival.
+Survival, therefore favours those who believe the parents without question, or at least without acting against what the parents have stated.

-What did you learn from your parents when you still thought they were infallible?
-The older you are, the less I believe you will feel your current world view is due to the infalibility of your parents.
+The older you are, the less you will likely feel that your current world view is due to the infallibility of your parents.
 You have done your own thinking, drawn your own conclusions.
 But things such as confirmation bias, cherry picking, Out Group homogeneity, and other cognitive biasses make it easy to stick with a position once established.
-Is it any wonder that, mostly adults share many of the beliefs and perspectives of our parents.
-Our philosophical apples tend not to fall far from the metaphorical tree.
+Is it any wonder that, mostly adults share many of the beliefs and perspectives of their parents.
+Our philosophical apples tend not to fall far from the metaphorical parental tree.
+So; what did you learn from your parents when you still thought they were infallible?